How Much Does a Miniature Horse Cost?

 The cost of boarding a horse depends on the type of boarding facility.
 However, it usually ranges between $600 and $7,200 annually.

-• Basic boarding: $100 – $400/monthly.
-A basic stall and pasture care and services like feeding and cleaning.
+Basic boarding: $100 – $400/monthly.
+A basic stall and pasture care, including services like feeding, cleaning, and manure removal.
+Efficient manure removal can impact overall boarding costs by reducing maintenance expenses.

 Feeding costs